 2. Combine three and four character words with a punctuation character or digit between them, modify the case of some of the letter and change some of the others to digits or punctuation -- or add digits/punctuation to the beginning or end of the password (e.g. '0Yum|fUn').

 3. Randomly pick a book, poem or song.
 Select a phrase from the work and use the first character of each word in the phrase as your password.
 Capitalize some of the letters and add in at least one punctuation character and digit (or change some of the existing letters to punctuation and/or digits).
 For example, the phrase 'Four score and seven years ago our forefathers...' might become '4s&7YaOf'.

-To change your linux login password (aka kerberos) use the instructions on this web page.
+To change your linux and windows login password (aka kerberos) use the instructions on this web page.

-You also need to set your LDAP password which you'll use for email.
+And you also need to set your LDAP password.
 The instructions for doing that can also be found here.

 If you are unfamiliar with Unix/Linux (and you are logged onto a PC running Linux), here are some tips for getting around.

 The graphical user interface (GUI) you are looking at is based on the X Window System.
 Unlike the GUIs that Windows or MacOS present, X lets you choose how things on your desktop look and feel.
 The default account has a layout which resembles Windows, but you are free to customize it.
 In fact, we encourage you to - it's the Unix way!